HyunJunggggg/HyunJunggggg/README.md

 # Hi, I'm Hyunjung 👋

-UI/UX & Product Designer | Exploring Frontend Development
+UX/UI & Product Designer | Frontend Development

 With a background in the travel industry, I apply a fresh perspective to uncover real user problems and create intuitive, user-centered designs.
 I use curiosity and creativity to solve complex challenges and deliver meaningful and